bdiz/csv-autoparser/README.md

 # CSV::AutoParser

-CSV::AutoParser automatically parses a CSV file given a user specified header row.
+CSV::AutoParser automatically parses a CSV file given a user specified header row and adds method style accessors to the CSV::Row data.

+All functionality of the standard Ruby CSV class is accessible since CSV::AutoParser inherits from CSV.
+CSV::AutoParser objects behave just like CSV objects when not provided a block (though method style accessors will still be avaliable on CSV::Row objects).

 ## Installation